-The following identifiers for the proof of full vaccination should include your first and last name, a patient identifier such as date of birth, medical record ID, or government ID, type of vaccine (manufacturer), date of all doses administered, lot number, if available, and healthcare professional or clinic site name.
+The vaccination data should include your first and last name, date of birth, medical record ID, or government ID, type of vaccine (manufacturer), date of all doses administered, lot number, if available, and healthcare professional or clinic site name.
 The full proof of vaccination must show that your final dose of vaccine was received at least two weeks (14 days) prior to the beginning of the cruise.
 Alternative proof may be required if there are questions and concerns about the proof of vaccination you produce.
 During check-in at the terminal, you will be required to show full proof of vaccination.
 If you are unable to produce the described proof of vaccination, you will be denied boarding without refund, credit or compensation of any kind.

 Failure to provide this evidence will result in denial of boarding.
 Information provided will be subject to our privacy notice on seabourn.com, and shared only as needed with Seabourn personnel, third parties or local health authorities as part of screening and embarkation-related health protocols.

 Do I need a COVID-19 vaccine booster to be considered fully vaccinated?

 COVID-19 vaccine boosters are strongly recommended for specific at-risk groups by the FDA and US CDC.
 However, at this time, booster doses are not required to embark.
 Guests who have received the full series of a U.S. Food and Drug Administration (FDA) or World Health Organization (WHO) authorized COVID-19 vaccine or a combination of authorized vaccines and have received the last dose at least 14 days prior to the day of embarkation are considered fully vaccinated.

 If I’ve received the COVID-19 vaccine, am I still required to have a pre-travel COVID-19 test performed within 2 days prior to boarding the ship?